abahjosiah-web/DTask/README.md

     make

 ##
-Developed and tested using Visual Studio 22 RC.
+tested using Visual Studio 22 RC.

 ##
 was only able to do the subdivision part: run the app, the first view is the original, then press 2 to view